 Like I said before, most genres started as computer games before being made for consoles.
-In fact, due to the limited fast action in favor of a slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
-However some companies did try to port them to consoles, but most console players in the 80s and 90s preferred a more action-oriented approach to gaming.
-Today’s subject although more known in the Sega Megadrive/Genesis’ library, begun its existence as a computer game. we’re talking about 688 Attack Sub.
+In fact, due to the limited fast action in favour of slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
+However, some companies did try to port them to consoles, but most console players in the 80s and 90s preferred more action-oriented games.
+Today’s subject although more known in the Sega Megadrive/Genesis’ library, begun its existence as a computer game.
+We’re talking about 688 Attack Sub.

 But first, let’s take a look at the covers, shall we?

 The first cover isn’t bad in theory, with a simple vanilla envelope with the word “CLASSIFIED” stamped on the front.
-But it doesn’t say anything about the game itself, except that it might be a military type game of some sort.
+But it doesn’t say anything about the game itself, except that it might be a military type game or a spy game of some sort.

 The consequent variants were a lot better and my favourite is this one:

-With a simple image of two Navy boats, it gives you a better idea of what the game is all about, but I still don’t know if this a subsim or a Battleship videogame based only on the cover.
+A simple image of two Navy boats, it gives you a better idea of what the game is all about, but I still don’t know if this is a subsim or a Battleship videogame based only on the cover.

 But the Megadrive/Genesis cover is totally different:

 Now, this is a great cover!
 You don’t need anything else to tell you about the game.

 As you can see, the title screen shows nothing more than the image of a submarine resurfacing featuring adequate theme music.
 It’s not bad and the theme sets a good atmosphere for the game.